Skip to main content

 ChainSec platform for DORA compliance

-DORA Article 6 requires an ICT risk management framework.
-Document ICT assets in the asset registry, assess ICT risks in the risk matrix, link security controls to risks, and demonstrate systematic ICT risk management.
+DORA requires a documented ICT risk management framework.
+Register ICT assets, assess risks in the risk matrix and link security controls to each risk — so your ICT risk management is structured, not ad hoc.

-DORA Article 30 requires assessment of critical providers.
-Send security assessments to evaluate providers' resilience, recovery capability, and security level.
-Document all assessments and follow up on actions.
+DORA requires regular assessment of critical ICT providers.
+Send structured security assessments that cover resilience, recovery capability and security level.
+All assessments are documented with full history.

 See ChainSec in action